-The Schmidt Science Fellows will be chosen from a pool of nominations provided by many of the world’s leading research universities, followed by a rigorous screening and interview process.
+The Schmidt Science Fellows are chosen from a pool of nominations provided by many of the world’s leading research universities, followed by a rigorous screening and interview process.
 For more information, see Selection Process.

-In addition, the leading research universities across all regions of the globe will be participating in the Program by identifying elite PhD candidates at their institutions to nominate as Schmidt Science Fellows.
-For the first year of the program, we have identified a broad range of select universities that are eligible to nominate potential Fellows, based on those that have a strong track record of producing field-leading PhD candidates and objective third-party rankings of the leading scientific research universities worldwide.
+In addition, the leading research universities across all regions of the globe participate in the Program by identifying elite PhD candidates at their institutions to nominate as Schmidt Science Fellows.
+For the first year of the program, we identified a broad range of select universities that were eligible to nominate potential Fellows, based on those that have a strong track record of producing field-leading PhD candidates and objective third-party rankings of the leading scientific research universities worldwide.
 We will continually assess this list of participating universities and plan to expand the Program in subsequent years to ensure that the world’s leading young scientists have the opportunity to become Schmidt Science Fellows.

 In the first year of the Program, we plan to select 10-15 individuals as Schmidt Science Fellows.
 We anticipate the Program will roughly double in size in both the second and third years, and continue in perpetuity beyond that point.

-The Schmidt Science Fellows program will work with Fellows to ensure they have an opportunity to work in an exciting and innovative research lab that meets these goals.
-The Program will also assist Fellows that want to continue work in their postdoctoral area of study following the completion of the fellowship, or in instances where the initial postdoctoral period should extend for longer than the initial 11-month period of time.
+The Schmidt Science Fellows program works with Fellows to ensure they have an opportunity to work in an exciting and innovative research lab that meets these goals.
+The Program also assists Fellows that want to continue work in their postdoctoral area of study following the completion of the fellowship, or in instances where the initial postdoctoral period should extend for longer than the initial 11-month period of time.

-Universities will be asked to submit their nominations by November 13, 2017.
-Individuals nominated by these institutions will then be sent an invitation with the necessary log-in credentials to apply for the Program.
+Individuals nominated by these institutions are then sent an invitation with the necessary log-in credentials to apply for the Program.